ceph/ceph/doc/dev/peering.rst

    to [3,1,2] and osd.3 becomes the primary.

-*current interval* or *past interval* a sequence of osd map epochs during which the *acting set* and *up set* for particular PG do not change
+*current interval* or *past interval* a sequence of OSD map epochs during which the *acting set* and *up set* for particular PG do not change

 *primary*